-- a sequence of consecutive pictures of objects photographed in motion by a specially designed camera (motion-picture camera ) and thrown on a screen by a projector (motion-picture projector ) in such rapid succession as to give the illusion of natural movement: Jean Cocteau produced some of the most innovative motion pictures of the postwar era.
+- a sequence of consecutive still images photographed in a series by a specially designed camera (motion-picture camera ) and thrown on a screen by a projector (motion-picture projector ) in such rapid succession as to give the illusion of natural movement: Jean Cocteau produced some of the most innovative motion pictures of the postwar era.

 Origin of motion picture

 How to use motion picture in a sentence

 The oldest examples of products appearing in films date all the way back to the invention of motion pictures, when the Lever Brothers’ Sunlight Soap appeared in the Lumiere films in Europe in 1896.Some product placement resonates with TV viewers more.
 Here’s the trick.|Beth L. Fossen/The Conversation|September 8, 2021|Popular-Science

 But, as covered in the OZY history podcast Flashback, Le Prince vanished on that train … and motion picture history left the station without him.

 Ray-tracing has been the big story in PC gaming over the past year or so—before, the tech was typically only for the motion picture industry to render high-quality digital effects, but now it’s quickly becoming the standard in terms of video games.Video games feel different on the PlayStation 5 and that’s a good thing|Stan Horaczek|November 9, 2020|Popular-Science

 I look at games as being in a similar positions as motion pictures were in the beginning of the 20th century.Video Games May Be Key to Keeping World War II Memory Alive.
 Here Are 5 WWII Games Worth Playing, According to a Historian|Olivia B. Waxman|August 27, 2020|Time